mrware91/TMO-preprocessing/xtc/readme.md

 Provides examples of how to setup detectors and determine how to access their data content.
 Shows some example analyses.

+### H5Writer_debug.ipynb
+Debugging version for writing H5 files.
+Useful to see what `data.py` does behind the scenes.

+### H5Writer_serial.ipynb
+Serial version of H5 writer.
+Runs at about 60 Hz.
+Useful for trialling new analyses.

 ### UV_diode_tester.ipynb
 Provides an example to test that the goose trigger is working.